VinzenzKlass/anaplan-sdk/docs/guides/bulk.md

 look at the individual steps, how to perform them individually and how one can put these together to use the Bulk API to the greatest efficiency.

-!!! tip "Client Settings"
+??? tip "Client Tuning"
     Anaplan SDK comes with a set of default options that are efficient for most use cases and general purpose.
-Mainly, it will compress all data before uploading and leverage Concurrency to speed up- and downloads, with a chunk size of 25MB.
+Mainly, it will compress all data before uploading and leverage Concurrency to accelerate up- and downloads, with a chunk size of 25MB.
     However, you can configure the client to better fit your needs.
 For more information, see [Client Parameters](../api/sync/sync_client.md#anaplan_sdk.Client.__init__).